 Straighten the edges – I find pressing the flat surface of a ruler against the edges works best.
 Brush off any excess flour.

 (7) Use the rolling pin to lightly press down on the dough along the length a few times, giving small ridges to begin with.
 This helps elongate the dough without using much pressure, and helps the butter spread just enough to roll out easily within the dough.

-(8) Lightly roll from the centre of the dough away from you before giving the dough a half-term and repeating.
+(8) Lightly roll from the centre of the dough away from you before giving the dough a half-turn and repeating.
 Aim for a long, narrow rectangle – about 20cm wide and 50-60cm long.
 The key thing is the thickness, which shouldn’t be much more than 5mm thick.
 Brush off any excess flour, which you don’t want trapped inside the dough.

 NB: the trick is a slow, gentle movement with the rolling pin rather than putting too much force into it.

 The envelope turns (creating the layers)

 (9) Use a sharp knife to trim the short edge nearest to you, so you can see the butter inside*.
 Fold the bottom third of the dough up:

 Now bring the top third of the dough over this, still keeping the edges as straight as possible.

 This is one envelope turn completed.
 You will have three layers of dough (with the butter sheet very thinly in between each layer):

 *NB: trimming the edge of the dough nearest to you ensures there are no closed dough bits inside.
 This helps achieve the lightest interior in the final croissants.
 I save these off-cuts and make them into a couple of buttery rolls later!